-However, I prefer to use the Google Drive app, and then I can see, copy, move or delete my files on my local drive.
+I can find, copy, move, or delete my files on my local drive.

-Google Drive and file saving tips
+Google Drive and file-saving tips

 If you have already installed the app, you can open the Google Drive app from your local applications folder.

 However, there are easy ways to overcome this minor issue.

-Then when you start work on a new file, use the Docs File menu, and select Move To.
+When you start work on a new file, use the Docs File menu, and select Move To.
 You can then save your new file in your new folder.